Timofey-Makhankov/Tic-Tac-Toe-Website/README.md

 ## Checking

+We have created a testing protocol for the website to be able to see, if the website has any problems that we didn't expect.
+You can check it out with this [Link](docs/Testing%20protocol.ods)

+Everything that we tested has passed and there is no bugs in the Website.
+We are able to make a release canditate for it.

 ## Assessment

 As a team, we have talked about how the project went.
 What was the good, the difficult and what we can improve in the future.